-EEA family permits are issued under the Immigration (European Economic Area) Regulations 2006.
-They do not fall under UK immigration in rules.
+EEA family permits are issued under the Immigration (European Economic Area) Regulations 2016 but has seen little change from Regulations 2006.
+The issue of the permits does not fall under UK Immigration Rules.

 The purpose of the family permit is to allow overseas nationals, from outside of the European Economic Area (EEA), (or non-EEA nationals) to enter the United Kingdom (UK) and join their family member, as long as they are the:

 - Family member of an EEA national, or

 - Extended family member of an EEA national